kimdo7/isQED/README.md

 ## Creating a Branch for your development work

-4. Create a new branch and Checks it out.
+4. Create a new branch and check it out.
 	* `git checkout -b branch-name`
 	* This will automatically switch you to your new branch.

-5. In the future, to switch to your new branch type:
+5. In the future, to switch to the new branch.
 	* `git checkout branch-name`

 ## Adding and Committing Files for your Branch